morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 * code documentation;
 * reproducibility checks;
 * version history;
-* weekly or milestone-based research summaries.
+* milestone-based research summaries.

 Not all of these components exist yet.

-They will be introduced when the project reaches the stage at which they become operationally useful, rather than being created solely for administrative completeness.
+They will be introduced when the project reaches the stage at which they become scientifically or operationally useful.

 ---